 Evidence and Testimony

 All evidence, such as identification cards, team rosters, referee's game reports, etc. and other sources of written or printed information, shall be original or official only.
 No copies (e.g., photo, xerographic, or other reproductions) shall be acceptable.
+Documents submitted via online systems may be considered “original” or “official” at the discretion of the Chairperson.
 Proof of age documents shall conform to the rules of the competition and NHSA Rules.

 Notarized documents shall attest only to the validity of the signatures thereon, and shall not attest to the validity of the information contained in the document.